Careers - Career Paths at GAO - Legal Careers at GAO

 GAO's Office of General Counsel (OGC) serves GAO and the Congress, following the federal dollar wherever it goes.
 The scope and depth of our legal expertise is unparalleled in the federal government.

 GAO attorneys provide legal advice and services, act as quasi-administrative law judges, serve as experts on federal appropriations law and are in-house counsel to GAO's management.
+To learn more about what GAO attorneys do, check out our Work That Matters page and our post on GAO's WatchBlog.

 Entry-level attorneys join our two-year attorney development program, where you can start contributing immediately to GAO's work.